yavin-dev/docs/pages/guide/08-start.md

 ```

+For more information on model configuration, check [https://elide.io/pages/guide/v5/04-analytics.html#model-configuration](https://elide.io/pages/guide/v5/04-analytics.html#model-configuration)

 ### how do I add measures in my semantic config

 In path : ```yavin/packages/webservice/app/src/main/resources/demo-configs/models/tables/```, sharing the same file as tables, define your measures.

-Within the same block as the table that was defined, example: ```DemoTables.hjson```, define your measures
+Within the same block and file as the table that was defined, example: ```DemoTables.hjson```, define your measures

 Sample Hjson for 2 measures :